i-e-b/StreamDb/README.md

 ## Notes:

-Need a 'dirty' mechanism for pages.
+Need a 'dirty' mechanism for pages -- the CRC checks are taking 50% of run time!

 For testing, a stream wrapper that stops writing at a random point (but still acts like it's writing).
 Run that loads of times to fuzz.